 Koikiwi has a wonderful lineup of ecological games for kids that you should check out too!

-Planting just about anything — even a tiny windowsill plant — is an important lesson for kids on how plants grow and how to nurture them.
+Planting just about anything — even a tiny windowsill plant or a mini terrarium — is an important lesson for kids on how plants grow and how to nurture them.
 It also teaches children the value of plants in our lives.
 These gardening activities do just that.
 Don’t forget to take children regularly to visit the site where the plant was sown and watch the tree grow.

 Gardening Activites and Crafts by GrowingAJeweledRose